 Secondary Education Minor & Grades 7-12 Social Studies Certification

 Political Science majors seeking certification for secondary teaching must notify their advisers and the Director of Secondary Education.
 State certification requirements are very specific, so the earlier students plan for this option, the easier it is to develop an academic plan.

 Politics, Government & Law majors are encouraged to study abroad or away for a sememster, a year, or another time period that meets their curricular and personal needs.
 This experience provides students the opportunity to explore new places and cultures.
 For example, students can study at a foreign university, intern with the Parliaments of the United Kingdom or Ireland, attend American University while interning in Washington D.C., or participate in a global field study course that combines traditional course work with a seven-to-twelve day overseas travel component.

 Politics, Government & Law majors studying abroad for a semester or a year typically should do so during the summer, sophomore or junior years.
 All students must complete their senior year on-campus due to the year-long senior thesis course requirments.

-Since it is important that students plan ahead for study abroad, they should consult with their academic advisor and the Office of Study Away as soon as possible.
+Since it is important that students plan ahead for study abroad, they should consult with their academic advisor and the Office of Global Engagement as soon as possible.